 The Light of the World

 Will the world ever be free from evil?
-This critical question is answered by Dr. Martyn Lloyd-Jones as he shows us from John 8:9-12 that the darkness of the world can only be overcome by Christ, who is the true light of the world.
-By his death, burial, and resurrection he overcame the power of sin and the devil.
+In this sermon on the light of the world from John 8:9–12, Dr. Martyn Lloyd-Jones shows that the darkness of the world can only be overcome by Christ, who is the true light of the world.
+By His death, burial, and resurrection, He overcame the power of sin and the devil.
 Evil can never be overcome by worldly philosophies or wandering religions that reject the God who created everyone.
-There is only one way of salvation!
-Many people find this message offensive and backwards, saying that men are ever evolving and progressing to higher levels of morality and sophistication.
+There is only one way of salvation.
+Many people find this message offensive and backwards, saying that humanity is ever-evolving and progressing to higher levels of morality and sophistication.
 Yet Dr. Lloyd-Jones argues that this is in direct contradiction to both Scripture and the history of the world.
-For Scripture says that all men are born is sinful rebellion, looking only to themselves for guidance.
-The Gospel brings hope and forgiveness, peace and renewal.
-It tells us not that the world is getting better because men are getting better, but that Christ saves sinners who cannot save themselves.
+Scripture says that all are born is sinful rebellion, looking only to themselves for guidance.
+The gospel brings hope and forgiveness, peace and renewal.
+It tells not that the world is getting better because people are getting better, but that Christ saves sinners who cannot save themselves.